What We Do

-Funding for the Michigan SIC comes from special assessments collected through the MFPC as well as through grants.
+Funding for the Michigan SIC comes from special assessments collected through the Michigan Forest Products Council (MFPC) as well as from grant funding sources.
 Contributions from SFI participants are collected on the basis of a per ton assessment (for wood-utilizing facilities) and a per acre assessment (for landowning participants).
 Educational and governmental entities, as well as associations, conservation associations, loggers, and other interested stakeholders are assessed a flat rate which is approved by SIC members.
 Affiliate members will also contribute through the assessment of a flat fee for that membership category, which is approved by the SIC members.
-These assessments are payable pursuant to the bylaws of the Michigan SIC and the Michigan Forest Products Council.
+These assessments are payable pursuant to the bylaws of the Michigan SIC and MFPC.
 Funding sources, other than SFI grants and contributions from SIC members, may be used if approved by the SIC.
-The MFPC and the Michigan Forest Resource Alliance (MFRA) act as fiduciary agents for fiscal management of monies collected by the Michigan SIC, to include assessments, membership dues, grants, and other contributions.
+MFPC and the Michigan Forest Resource Alliance (MFRA) act as fiduciary agents for fiscal management of monies collected by the Michigan SIC, to include assessments, membership dues, grants, and other contributions.

 The SFI training program was developed to satisfy the wood-procurement and harvesting requirements of the many SFI-certified wood purchasing companies in Michigan.
 SFE training consists of two components core training (CT) and continuing education training (CE).
 This database can be checked by foresters and procurement staff who work for SFI-certified companies.